 We recommend unticking ‘Start Ant execution’ for now, since we will test the Build File manually after it is created.

 We recommend that your scheduling sends a report email to stakeholders after the scheduled run has been completed.

 To set up an email report, click the ‘Email’ tab on the ANT Dialog window:

-Select your preferred options, then click the ‘Email Configuration’ button.
+Once you have selected your preferred options, click the ‘Email Configuration’ button.

 Enter the details of the email account you want to use to send the report email:

 Click the ‘Test Connection’ button to verify the email account details.
 Note that clicking this button will send a test email from the account, to the same account, to confirm access.

 If successful, an email will be sent and received from the email account:

 Click ‘OK’ to remove this message, and then ‘OK’ again to confirm the email connection details.

 After you have set your preferred options, click the ‘Run’ button from any tab of the ANT Dialog window.